Laws for farm animals - BC SPCA

 Health of Animals Regulations

 The transport laws were originally written in 1977.
 Consultations began in 2006 to update the transport laws.
-After a public consultation period in 2016/2017 in which the BC SPCA participated, the Canadian Food Inspection Agency (CFIA) released an amendment to the legislation which came into force in February 2020.
+After a public consultation period in 2016/2017 in which the BC SPCA participated, the Canadian Food Inspection Agency (CFIA) released an amendment to the legislation, which came into force in February 2020.

 Safe Food for Canadians Regulations

-This regulation requires that animals used for food be handled so that they do not experience “avoidable distress or avoidable pain.”
+This regulation requires that animals used for food be handled so they do not experience “avoidable distress or avoidable pain.”
 The CFIA is in charge of enforcing this law.
 The term “avoidable” can be subjective and is up to the judgement of authorities at the slaughter facility.

 Pig looking out from inside a transport truck